AndreRudolph/impulsephp-doc/docs/server/miscellaneous.md

   	}</code>
   </pre>

-  Note that the third parameter is the content type of the file and is optional.
 If no content type is declared, <span class="code-hint">application/octet-stream</span> is used by default.